nnikolash/go-timeline/README.md

-# go-timeline - Timeline data cache for Go
+# go-timeline - Sparse timeline data cache for Go

 ## What can this library do?